Student Loan Interest Rates Explained

 Most UK student loan interest rates are based on RPI (Retail Price Index), a measure of inflation that tracks the cost of goods and services.

-RPI changes monthly based on economic conditions.
-Student loan interest rates are typically updated in September each year based on the March RPI figure.
+RPI changes each month.
+Student loan interest rates are typically updated in September each year using the March RPI figure.
+Check your Student Loans Company account or GOV.UK for the current rate applied to your plan.

 Interest rates by plan type